-Many have heard about polystrate tree fossils, the thousands of trunks found standing upright through multiple rock layers.
-(Poly means many, strata means geological layer).
-Many polystrate fossils (see the list a few paragraphs down) are claimed to have been buried in layers that are alleged to typically form over many thousands or even a million years.
+Many have heard about polystrate tree fossils, the thousands of trunks found over the last couple hundred years standing upright through multiple rock layers.
+(Poly means many, strata means geologic layer).
+Many polystrate fossils (see the list a few paragraphs down) have been buried crossing layers typically claimed to form over many thousands or even a million years.
 Regarding trees, areas noted for polystrate tree fossils include:

 - Joggins in Nova Scotia

 - Sydney, Nova Scotia (260 miles from Joggins)

 - St. Etienne in France